rezanid/PSDataverse/README.md

 ```

-> 🚧 I am working on brining the same connection string format as supported by [Xrm Tooling](https://docs.microsoft.com/en-us/dynamics365/customerengagement/on- premises/developer/xrm-tooling/use-powershell-cmdlets-xrm-tooling-connect?view=op-9-1).
+> 🚧 I am working on brining the same connection string format as supported by (Xrm Tooling)[https://docs.microsoft.com/en-us/dynamics365/customerengagement/on- premises/developer/xrm-tooling/use-powershell-cmdlets-xrm-tooling-connect?view=op-9-1].
 Ultimately you will be able to either provide a connection string as the only paramtere or provide each property of the connection string, separately as a parameter.

 After that you can send any number of operations to your Dataverse environment.
 Let's look at a simple operation.